 This has happened before, by the way.
 For those of who unfamiliar with the obscure Broadway flop Sophie, it was a bio-musical about Sophie Tucker that is remembered mostly for its uncanny similarity to the classic hit that played the same theater a year later, Funny Girl.
 Seriously, it was almost exactly the same show as Funny Girl, down to the last detail, except not any good.
 This show doesn’t have quite as much in common with Hamilton as Sophie did with Funny Girl, but it’s still kind of amazing, looking back, how much this half-forgotten flop shares with the biggest hit of the current decade.
 Both are about major figures in American history re-imagined through the lens of a modern musical and cultural idiom (Hip-Hop in one case, Emo in another), and in both cases, the analogy oddly seems to fit.

-Of course, this show isn’t the immortal masterpiece that Hamilton was, but I’ll give it this much…it completely changed my mind about its subject.
+Of course, this show isn’t the modern masterpiece that Hamilton was, but I’ll give it this much…it completely changed my mind about its subject.
 Before my acquaintance with this particular musical, I was not an admirer of the historical Andrew Jackson…I was of the school of thought that tended to be rather unforgiving of his more ruthless actions, particularly toward the Native American population.
 But while this show doesn’t sugarcoat the more unsavory qualities of its subject, approaching the material in an ambiguous, let-the-audience-decide manner rather reminiscent of Evita, it does makes one very deliberate point…given that we in America today owe the entire system that makes our current lives possible to Jackson’s supposed atrocities, who the Hell are we to condemn his acts while we’re still reaping the benefits of them?
 To be ultimately glad he did what he did (which, if we’re honest with ourselves, we all are) and still try to disassociate ourselves from his actions just makes us look like hypocrites.
 Frankly, this applies further than just Jackson as an individual—part of the show’s point is how we vainly try to distance ourselves from the darker side of our national legacy via empty words and gestures to show we don’t ‘condone’ the atrocities from which we’re profiting (like taking people’s faces off currency, for example).

 Despite the unconventional approach to the material, the show is surprisingly historically accurate…the authors clearly did their homework, which is admirable.
 And much like Hamilton, the show made an oddly convincing case for the parallels between the historical Andrew Jackson and the idea of an Emo Rock star.
 After all, Jackson’s entire appeal as a political candidate hinged on convincing the disenfranchised common people that he understood their problems because he was one of them and had been there himself…exactly the way Emo and the associated musical and cultural movements appealed to the disaffected youth who formed their primary target audience.
 And the musical acknowledges that, while there are definitely dangers inherent in enshrining that kind of leader, the alternative (government by a privileged intellectual oligarchy) has some pretty serious drawbacks of its own.
 It also makes some very sharp observations about how populist leaders usually seem to appeal primarily to the disaffected adolescent in all of us, an idea that actually has more obvious resonance in current events now than it did at the time.